-While Fellowship Bible Church ministry leadership (elders, deacons, staff, teachers, small group leaders and ministry team leaders) are required to believe and fully support the full doctrinal statement, we understand that there is room for differences among those who are still within historical, orthodox Christianity.
-Consequently, it is possible to become a member of FBC even though you may not agree with the full doctrinal statement.
-Every member, however, is required to agree with these eight essentials below as well as not promoting beliefs contrary to the full doctrinal statement.
+As far as general church membership we understand that there is room for differences among those who are still within historic, orthodox Christianity.
+Consequently, it is possible to become a member of FBC even though you may not agree with every detail of the FBC Doctrinal Statement.
+Every member, however, is required to agree with the Membership Statement of Faith which can be found here.
+Members also agree not to promote beliefs contrary to this Doctrinal Statement.

-We believe the Lord Jesus Christ, the eternal Son of God, became man, without ceasing to be God.
-He was conceived of the Holy Spirit and born of the Virgin Mary, in order that He might reveal God, fulfill prophecy, and redeem sinful humankind.
-(John 1:1, 14, 18; Luke 1:35; Matt.
-1:18).
+We believe the Lord Jesus Christ, the eternal Son of God, became man without ceasing to be God so that he now abides eternally as fully God and fully human.
+He was conceived by the Holy Spirit and born of the virgin Mary, in order to live a sinless life, reveal God, fulfill prophecy, and redeem sinful humankind.
+(Mt 1:18; Lk 1:35; Jn 1:1, 14, 18; 2Co 5:21; Heb 4:15).

 The Holy Spirit

 We believe God the Holy Spirit is a person who restrains evil in the world and convicts people of sin.
 He also regenerates those who receive Christ as Savior, baptizes them at the moment of regeneration into the body of Christ (the Church) indwells them permanently, seals them unto the day of redemption, bestows spiritual gifts on each one and fills those yielded to Him (Jn 3:8; 14:16-17; 16:7-11; 1Co 12:4-13; Eph 4:30; 5:18).

 We believe angels are spiritual beings who were created sinless personalities and that they presently exist in both fallen and unfallen states, the former including Satan and his demons.
 Angels in heaven engage in spiritual warfare in support of God and His people, while fallen angels engage in spiritual warfare in opposition to God and His people.